Conversations with Teddy

 "Why are you driving to work anyway?"
 Teddy questioned fidgeting in his chair.
 Sitting up slightly he reached underneath him, pulling out a newspaper he had been sitting on.
 He held it up to read the unfamiliar title, 'The Times', wondering why the front picture wasn't moving.
 "And why are you reading a Muggle newspaper?"

 "Well I'm doing this Muggle liaison meeting thing with Smith-" Harry began explaining, but was cut off by Teddy's amused and poorly stifled snort.

 "I'm sure that's going well."

 Harry shot him an annoyed look then attempted to sound dignified, "We may not get along Teddy, but we're mature adults..."

 "I did not!"
 Harry cried.
 Teddy raised an eyebrow.
-"Ok, maybe I did" He conceded.
+"Okay, maybe I did," he conceded.
 "So we may not have started off on the right foot-"

 "Oh!
 And where's your driving licence, hmm Teddy?
 In your back pocket is it?
 Or your wallet perhaps?"

-"Ok, ok so I'm on my twentieth try!
-I'm trying alright?
+"Okay, okay so I'm on my twentieth try!
+I'm trying all right?
 It's just so confusing!
-All those buttons and gears... urgh" Teddy threw his hands up in frustration, glaring at his bemused godfather.
+All those buttons and gears...urgh."
+Teddy threw his hands up in frustration, glaring at his bemused godfather.